-First year field placement settings are selected on the basis of their capacity to provide the student with the opportunity to explore the social work roles and functions associated with social work practice from a generalist perspective with a range of client systems.

-Second year field placements settings are selected on the basis of their capacity to provide the student with a more specialized focus on clinical social work practice with individuals, families and small groups.
-The following criteria are used to determine if a site is a suitable setting for the field placement:
+Generalist/ first year field placement settings are selected on the basis of their capacity to provide the student with the opportunity to explore the social work roles and functions associated with social work practice from a generalist perspective with a range of client systems.
+Specialization/second year field placement settings are selected on the basis of their capacity to provide the student with a more specialized focus on clinical social work practice with individuals, families, and small groups.
+Private practice settings are generally not approved for generalist or specialization field placements, but may be reviewed by the Director/ Assistant Director of Field Education on an individualized basis.